What you get!

 Assembling the wall to the kickboard

 Use saw horses or other to support the wall at approximately the angle shown and close to the balance point.
 The higher the angle the more clearance you will have to make the connection to the floor braces.
-Align the holes with the channels inside of the floor braces (you can temporarily loosen the 5/16″ carriage bolts if you need more clearance) and install the 1 1/2″ x 5/8″ bolts, washers, and nuts with the washers on the outside.
-Leave these slightly loose so that the connection can pivot.
+Align the holes with the channels inside of the floor braces(a vicegrip clamping the two flanges together may be helpful) (you can temporarily loosen the 5/16″ carriage bolts if you need more clearance) and install the Grade 5-5/8″ x 1 1/2″ bolts as far as you can with the washer on the outside before engaging the nut.
+This is to minimize damage to the threads.
+Leave the bolts slightly loose so that the connection can pivot.

 Telescoping Support Struts